 Volunteer Environmental Conservation Abroad

-The conservation of rare species of plant and animal life and the protection of the environment in which we live are increasingly important considerations in today’s world.
-We have developed many projects where volunteers can help in these vital areas.
+The conservation of endangered species of plant and animal life and the protection of the environment in which we live are increasingly important considerations in today’s world.
+As the human population increases, natural habitats and resources are on the decline.
+We have developed many international projects where volunteers can contribute to the preservation of our planet.

 Environmental Conservation Abroad

 You can volunteer on one of our Conservation & Environment Projects at any phase in your life.
 Whether you are on a college summer break, gap year from education, career break or an extended vacation, there is important work for you to be involved in and you will make a great contribution.
 You do not need any previous

 Group Conservation & Environment Projects for High School Students

 For teen volunteers, Conservation & Environment projects are available as Conservation High School Special programs.
 High School Specials are designed for volunteers aged 16-19 to join a group of their peers working together under the guidance of our local staff.

 Volunteering Abroad as a Professional on a Conservation & Environment Project

 If you are a professional and want to put your skills to use on a Conservation & Environment project abroad, Projects Abroad offers a variety of projects for qualified volunteers.
 Our main focus is to match your skills with our partner organizations' needs.